Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The asymptotic behavior of the solution to the variational equation

-With the Feynman-Kac formula, we give proof of our main result of this section. \begin{proof}[Proof of Theorem \ref{mainthm-FK}] We express $v^\star(x,t)$, the solution to $\partial_t v^\star=L_{M_t} v^\star$ with initial condition $v^\star_0>0$, by Feynman-Kac formula as
+With the Feynman-Kac formula, we give the proof of our main result in this subsection. \begin{proof}[Proof of Theorem \ref{mainthm-FK}] We express $v^\star(x,t)$, the solution to $\partial_t v^\star=L_{M_t} v^\star$ with the initial condition $v^\star_0>0$, by Feynman-Kac formula as